 It is also important that all three shoes are stacked the same.
-(See figure 34)
+(See figure 24)

 - 2. Clean the threads of the stack bolt and the clutch with contact cleaner removing all old thread locking material. - 3.
-Apply high strength (red) thread lock material to the stack bolt and tighten as tight as possible without stripping the Allen head.
+Apply high strength (red) thread lock material to the stack bolt and tighten to 12 ft-lb (16 N-m).